Spectral tarsier: Lifespan

+This tarsier's average lifespan in the wild is around ten years.
+In captivity, the closely related Horsfield's tarsier can live up to 17 years and the spectral may be similar.
+Old age begins affecting tarsier behavior at between 14 and 16 years of age, when their hair begins to turn gray.

 Communication

 A study done in 2019 by Sharon Gursky found that spectral tarsiers use ultrasonic vocalizations.
 These are high frequency and can only travel short distances.
-Gursky identifies this as echolocation and says it is used for navigation (Gursky et al. 2019).
+She identifies this as echolocation and says it is used for navigation.
 "There are 5 main categories of vocalizations: chirps, twitters, choruses, doubles and whistles.
-Chirps, twitters, and choruses extended from the audible to the ultrasonic range, the doubles and whistles were pure ultrasound (Gursky et al. 2015)."
+Chirps, twitters, and choruses extended from the audible to the ultrasonic range, the doubles and whistles were pure ultrasound."

 Archuleta S. 2019 talks about how vocalizations include high pitched whistles and duets.
-She goes on to say that duets are like chattering melodies and high pitched whistles vary from simple calls to predator warnings; to mob, or ward off a predator.
+She goes on to say that duets are like chattering melodies and high pitched whistles vary from simple calls to predator warnings, which precludes mobbing behavior; tarsiers may attack a predator in a group.
 "In the presence of bird predators, individuals vocalize and disperse to hide.
-When in the presence of a terrestrial predator, such as a snake, individuals "mob" the threat (Archuleta S. 2019)."
-Sharon Gursky describes mobbing as all the individuals in an area responding to a threat with vocalizations and then each repeats lunging towards and retreating from the predator (Gursky et al. 2006).
+When in the presence of a terrestrial predator, such as a reticulated python, individuals mob the threat."
+Gursky describes mobbing as all the individuals in an area responding to a threat with vocalizations and then each animal repeatedly lunging towards then retreating from the predator.

+Natural threats

+According to the study done by the Mackinnons, tarsiers scent mark their ranges by rubbing branches with urine and special epigastric glands.
+It was found that the primary predators of the tarsiers are monitor lizards, civets, reticulated pythons, and a variety of birds of prey.
+Archulete wrote: "Tarsier niches are largely as predator and prey.
+Their presence affects the population size of organisms that they feed on and of those who feed on them."
+She wrote they play host to parasites, inside and out including mites and intestinal worms.

+Conservation status

+Gursky suggested changing the conservation status of the spectral tarsier from indeterminate to vulnerable in 1998.
+As of 2019, the spectral tarsier is still listed as vulnerable on the IUCN Red List assessment.
+Archuleta wrote: "Habitat loss and deforestation contributes to a decline in tarsier populations.
+Currently, tarsiers reside in many protected areas."